duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Check: The `roscore`, `ros-picam`, `joystick`, and `keyboard_control` containers are turned on for each Duckiebot.

-Check: ROS is installed on your local computer.
-TODO: _Is this neccessary if everything is Dockerized?_

-Check: Docker is installed on your local computer.
-TODO: Should we mention this again?

 Check: The watchtowers are powered on

+Check: ROS is installed on your local computer: Before starting, please install ROS Kinetic on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+Please install the Desktop-Full version.

+Check: Docker is installed on your local computer: Please install Docker on your local computer by following the official installation instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+It is recommended you also have [Docker-compose](https://docs.docker.com/compose/install/)

 ## Demo instructions {#demo-cslam-run}

 ### Step 0: Preliminaries {#demo-cslam-run-0}
-Before starting, please install ROS Kinetic on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
-Please install the Desktop-Full version.

-Please install Docker on your local computer by following the official installation instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
-It is recommended you also have [Docker-compose](https://docs.docker.com/compose/install/)

 Clone duckietown-cslam : https://github.com/duckietown/duckietown-cslam and follow readme instructions to install everything (make sure you install g2o for python2)

 Make sure all devices you are using are connected to the same WiFi network (typically that would be `duckietown`)

-TODO: Installation instructions probably not important here since they are prerequisites.
-Just docker-compose maybe.
-That should also be added to prerequisites in my opinion.
-Yes, the installation shouldn't be necessary when everything is dockerized.

 ### Step 1: Set up the watchtowers. _You can skip this step for the demo on Thursday_ {#demo-cslam-run-1}